bytecodealliance/wasmtime/docs/langref.rst

 Code compiled from WebAssembly or asm.js runs in a sandbox where it can't access all process memory.
 Instead, it is given a small set of memory areas to work in, and all accesses are bounds checked.
-Cretonne models this through the concept of *heaps*.
+Cranelift models this through the concept of *heaps*.

 A heap is declared in the function preamble and can be accessed with the